top of page

 Amen, Pops!

-Baba's house still stands, where the trees shake off their banquettes and the wrought iron gate bows.
-That's where the mischief was done.
-And Baba herself is planted in the old Lafayette cemetery.
-Her name on the stone’s all worn away, but you’ll know the place by its cats.
+Baba's house still stands, where the trees shake off their banquettes and the wrought iron gate bows but never melts.
+And Baba herself is planted in the old cemetery just beyond that neighborhood.
+Her name on the stone is all worn away, but you’ll know the place by the cats.
+Or, so my neighbor claims.
+You won't find this story written down anywhere because the best stories belong to ears and mouths.

-911 views1 comment
+928 views1 comment

 Related Posts